About Our Church

 Worthington Foods began in 1939 to fill the demand for meat-alternative food products among vegetarian Seventh-day Adventists.
 The company has gone through several changes in its 60 years of existence; today it is owned by the W.K.
 Kellogg company and is the largest manufacturer of meat-analog products in the world.

 As the Columbus metro area continues to grow, so has our church.
 We now worship in a new, larger church building at 385 E. Dublin- Granville Rd.
-Our former church now serves as the chapel to our school, Worthington Adventist Academy and is available for Sunday rental.
+Our former church now serves as the chapel to our school, Worthington Adventist Academy.
 Surely “we have nothing to fear for the future except as we forget how God has led in the past.”